 This 14-room boutique resort has already become a go-to spot on Tulum Beach, where it’s close to the action of the hotel zone but far away enough to promise plenty of peace and quiet.
 Still, the hotel offers a scene of its own, with a community of creative types gathering at its beach club and around its red-and-white-checkered tile pool.
 Guest rooms have a clean white-and-beige look that would be just as cool in Crete as it is in Tulum.
 Rooms from $350.

 After opening its first hotel in 2017 in Tulum, the Habitas group ventured halfway around the planet for its second effort, a safari lodge in Namibia.
 Now the company is doubling down on its home country with a pair of waterfront resorts debuting this year.
 A few hours south of Tulum, Habitas Bacalar will bring a wellness focus to the jungle-lined shores of Lake Bacalar.
 Spa treatments and floating meditation sessions will complement kayaking, paddleboarding, and snorkeling in the implausibly clear lagoon (a phenomenon owing in part to its white-limestone bottom).
 About an hour north of Los Cabos, Habitas Todos Santos takes full advantage of the rugged beauty of Baja California’s desert and Pacific coast.
-The resort sits atop a dune looking out to ocean swells on one side and the peaks of the Sierra de la Laguna on the other.
+The resort is a beachfront property, with the Sierra de la Laguna located behind it.
 Habitas’s sustainability-minded business model includes modular construction: Each hotel is designed and built at the company’s Mexico facilities and then shipped and assembled on site.
 At Bacalar, that means 35 cabanas attuned to the tropical surroundings, while Todos Santos will have 80 rooms in desert hues.
 Rooms from $300.